MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office-apps.md

 4. To protect an email message or a document: On the **Options** tab, select **Permissions** and choose an option or template that protects your email or document.

 ## Office 2010

-For client computers to use the Azure Rights Management service with Office 2010, they must have the Azure Information Protection classic client.
+For client computers to use the Azure Rights Management service with Office 2010, they must have the Azure Information Protection client.
 No further configuration is required other than users must sign in with their Microsoft 365 credentials and they can then protect files and use files that have been protected by others.

-For more information about the Azure Information Protection classic client, see [Azure Information Protection client: Installation and configuration for clients](configure-client.md).
+For more information, see [Azure Information Protection client: Installation and configuration for clients](configure-client.md).